 The federal work-study program can help students pay for college in a few ways.
-Students actually have a choice about what happens to their earnings, giving them options about how to use the money to fund their education.
+Students actually have a choice about what happens to their earnings, giving them options about how to use the money to fund their education expenses.

 How Does Work-Study Work?

 Additionally, they’re given tasks to handle, just like a traditional employee would.
-This allows students to gain real-world experience in a position that could potentially propel their careers forward.
+This allows students with financial need to gain real-world experience in a position that could potentially propel their careers forward.

 What Kind of Work-Study Jobs Are There?

 Predominately, work-study jobs take two forms.
-One of the main ones is assisting the college your student is attending.
+One of the main ones is assisting the college your student is attending with student debt.
 However, students can also find positions with the school, at a non-profit, or with a for-profit company.

 Usually, any off-campus work-study job has to relate to the student’s major, at least to a degree.
 Additionally, each college can outline different requirements, potentially further restricting a student’s options.